Myanmar Army: Artillery Operations Command (AOC)

-Directorate of Armour
+Directorate of Armour (Myanmar Armored Corps)

-No. 1 Armour Company and No. 2 Armour Company were formed in July 1950 under the Directorate of Armour and Artillery Corps with Sherman tanks, Stuart light tanks, Humber Scout Cars, Ferret armoured cars and Universal Bren Carriers.
+No. 1 Armour Company and No. 2 Armour Company were formed in July 1950 under the Directorate of Armour and Artillery Corps with Sherman tanks, Stuart light tanks, Humber scout cars, Ferret armoured cars and Universal carriers.
 These two companies were merged on 1 November 1950 to become No. 1 Armour Battalion with headquarters in Mingalardon.
 On 15 May 1952 No. Tank Battalion was formed with 25 Comet tanks acquired from the United Kingdom.
 The Armour Corps within Myanmar Army was the most neglected one for nearly thirty years since the Tatmadaw had not procured any new tanks or armoured carriers since 1961.

 Armoured divisions, known as Armoured Operations Command (AROC), under the command of Directorate of Armour Corps, were also expanded in number from one to two, each with four Armoured Combat battalions equipped with Infantry fighting vehicles and armoured personnel carriers, three tank battalions equipped with main battle tanks and three Tank battalions equipped with light tanks.